Getting Started In Food Photography

 Selecting Surfaces & Backdrops

 Surfaces and backdrops play a significant role in food photography, because they help set the mood of your images.
-They sit beneath or behind the food creating more of a scene depending on the mood you are going for.
+Surfaces sit beneath your food and backdrops sit behind the food.
 I’m listing some surface and backdrop recos and venders below:

 Selecting Props

 Prop shopping can be addictive for food photographers.
 Props include plates, bowls, linens, glassware, silverware and other objects that can add visual interest to your food images.
-I’m not a prop stylist (yes, there’s a profession for that), but I do have a little collection of favorite props in my home studio.
+I’m not a prop stylist (yes, there’s a profession for that), but I do have a little collection of favorite props in my home studio that I love to use.
 You can use a variety of whites, blacks, grays, neutrals and colors in your props.
-The options are endless, but it’s important to consider your storage space before investing in too many props.

 If you don’t have a lot of space to dedicate towards storing props, start slow and just get a few things.
 You can also rent props from prop shops and prop stylists when you need something extra special and want to save room at your home studio.